AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-dinner-decision.md

 I was a fucking mess and I needed to go but I kept trying to make up my mind.
 I'd sit and thing and I'd be ready to leave.
 I wanted to go home, leave Alex to his life like he wanted.
 And then I'd close my eyes and I would drift into the dreams and then I'd see him again in my dreams and I'd need to see his blue eyes again for real.

 I was washing back and forth and even the walk through city wasn't helping.
 It was nearly six and I made my way back to the Bellagio where Alex was staying as James Hutton.
 Jimmy, Benji kept calling him.
 I didn't want to interrupt Alex's dinner with his friend so I didn't go right up.
 I stopped in the gift shop and saw some flowers.
 I bought some flowers, they were a mix of wild flowers.
 Nothing fancy but I thought they were nice enough anyway.
-I'd never bought flowers for anyone before
+I'd never bought flowers for anyone before.

+But it was food and Dorian would be upset if I didn't bring wine, so I asked in the bar.
+The guy at the bar looked at me and frowned, "What can I do for you?"

+"I'd like your best red wine in
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzgwMTgxNTA5LDg5MzM5NjE0MSwtMjAxMz
-g3NjcyNyw5Mjg4MDY5MiwtMTE1MjYyNTk5MywtMTE3Nzc2MTI3
-MV19
+eyJoaXN0b3J5IjpbMTgxMTgyNDAwOCw4OTMzOTYxNDEsLTIwMT
+M4NzY3MjcsOTI4ODA2OTIsLTExNTI2MjU5OTMsLTExNzc3NjEy
+NzFdfQ==
 -->